edogriba/2025-2026-RS/README.md

 This repo contains the code that I wrote for the RecSys course under the folder Practice.

-Fo rinstallation guide visit the official github course page.
+For installation guide visit the official github course page.